howarc/lol_match_analysis/README.md

 # Introduction

 Aside from the mainstream success of the animated series Arcane, League of Legends (LoL) has stood as a prominent video game in its own right.
 Two teams of five players against each other in a strategic contest to destroy the opposing team's Nexus.
 While teams and players control most in-game decisions, one uncontrollable factor is the side of the map teams are assigned at the start of a match.
-Teams play on either the "Red" or "Blue" side, a distinction that significantly impacts strategy through differences in draft pick order and map layout.
+Teams play on either the "red" or "blue" side, a distinction that significantly impacts strategy through differences in draft pick order and map layout.
 These differences shape gameplay and, in professional matches where every advantage matters, potentially decide outcomes.

-As such, this project aims to answer this question: is there a competitive edge on starting either Red or Blue side?
+As such, this project aims to answer this question: is there a competitive edge on starting either red or blue side?
 Understanding the impact of map-side asymettry offers viewers deeper insights into this factor influences game outcomes at the highest levels of play, helping them refine their expectations and analyses.
 To address this, the project utilizes a dataset from Oracle's Elixir, built with 2024 professional match data.
 It provides a relevant source of data as it captures detailed gameplay statistics in thousands of pro-play games, such as individual player performance, team performance and time-specific in-game metrics.

 The dataset has 115152 rows, with every 12 rows representing a match between two teams -- each team has 6 rows of data, 1 for each player and 1 for overall team summary.
 The relevant columns that will be used for all of this project are as follows: